jvhoof/ngf-azure-templates/NGF-Quickstart-HA-2NIC-AZ-ELB-ILB-STD/README.md

 - Two route tables that will route all traffic for external and towards the other internal networks to the Barracuda NGF
 - One internal standard Azure Load Balancer as the default gateway for all traffic that needs inspection
 - One external standard Azure Load Balancer containing the deployed virtual machines with a public IP and services for IPSEC and TINA VPN tunnels available
-- Two Barracuda NextGen Firewall F virtual machines with 1 network interface each and public IP
+- Two Barracuda CloudGen Firewall virtual machines with 1 network interface each and public IP
 - Both NGF systems are deployed in different Availability Zones

 **Note** Additional backend subnets and resources are *not* automatically created by the template.
 This has to be done manually after template deployment has finished or by adapting the ARM template.

 ## Next Steps

-After successful deployment you can manage them using NextGen Admin application available from Barracuda Download Portal.
+After successful deployment you can manage them using CloudGen Admin application available from Barracuda Download Portal.
 Management IP addresses you'll find in firewall instances properties, username is *root* and the password is what you provided during template deployment.

 ## Post Deployment Configuration